Skip to content

 An applicant applying for a certified public accountant license is required by 12 AAC 04.161 to submit an official report of state criminal justice information under AS 12.62.005 – 12.62.200, and if a state other than Alaska is the applicant’s primary state of residence, an equivalent report issued by that other state.

-• The Board will accept supporting documentation from the records keeper in the relevant jurisdiction.
+• The board will accept supporting documentation from the records keeper in the relevant jurisdiction.

 • Criminal background checks can come directly from the issuing agency to our office.